LightCuppixLab/CaloVue/PRIVACY.md

 ## 11. Security

-We use encrypted network connections, authenticated server functions, database row-level security and access controls designed to keep each account’s data separate.
+We use encrypted network connections, authenticated server functions, database row-level security and access controls designed to keep each account's data separate.
 Meal photos and descriptions sent for analysis travel over encrypted connections through our authenticated server function, are processed transiently and are not stored by CaloVue.
 On-device checks run before any photo is transmitted, and the nutrition label mode keeps its analysis entirely on your device.
 No system can guarantee absolute security.

 ## 12. Children